amysrude/KAN_ctf/README.md

 # KAN

 This directory contains the implementation of the Kolmogorov-Arnold Networks (KAN) for the [CTF for Science](https://github.com/CTF-for-Science) framework.
-Note: this is the not official code repository of the paper *KAN: Kolmogorov-Arnold Networks* [arXiv link](https://arxiv.org/abs/2404.19756).
+Note: this is not the official code repository for the paper *KAN: Kolmogorov-Arnold Networks* ([arXiv link](https://arxiv.org/abs/2404.19756)).
 The official repository can be found here: https://github.com/KindXiaoming/pykan

 Kolmogorov-Arnold Networks (KAN) are inspired by the Kolmogrov-Arnold representation theorem which states that any multivariate continuous function *f* on a bounded domain can be expressed as a finite composition and addition of univariate continuous functions.
 KAN incorporates a fully-connected network with learnable activation functions on edges (weights) instead of the traditional fixed activation functions on the nodes.
 Weight parameters are replaced by univariate functions parametrized as a spline.
-KANs combine aspects of both multi-layer perceptrons (MLP) and splines, allowing it to accurately learn features to a great accuracy.
+KANs combine aspects of both multi-layer perceptrons (MLP) and splines, allowing it to accurately learn features with a great accuracy.

-A comparison table from the paper showing the differences and similarties between MLPs and KANs is shown below:
+The following comparison table from the paper shows the differences and similarties between MLPs and KANs:
 ![MLPs vs KANs](figures/KANs.png)

 ## Usage
-To run the model, use the `run.py` script from the **project root** followed by the path to a configuration file.
+To run the model, run the `run.py` script from the **project root** followed by the path to a configuration file.
 For example:

 ```bash
 python models/KAN/run.py models/KAN/config/config_Lorenz.yaml        # to train on all pair_ids